kaspersgit/ml_2_sql/Readme.md

 - Only EBM is implemented (decision tree, logistic regression and rule set not yet)
 - Automated model training is working for binary classification and regression
 - SQL creation of model is working fully for binary clasification
-- SQL for regression and the whole process for multiclass classification is wip
+- SQL for regression and the whole process for multiclass classification is work in progress
 - Up/down sampling not fully implemented yet

 </br>